BLCM/bl3mods/Apocalyptech/README.md

   it so that those are the only customizations that spawn (apart from dedicated spawns, of course).
 Probably of little use to other people Not Me.
-- `customization_drops_*.txt` - Comes in three variants: `none`, `improved`, and `frequent`, and only affects the customization drop rate for "standard" enemies.
+- `customization_drops_*.txt` - Comes in four variants: `none`, `improved`,
-  The default is 0.5%; these mods change the rate to 0%, 3%, or 6%, respectively.
-  `none` is useful if you already have all customizations and don't want to have them clogging up your Lost Loot machine.  `frequent` is useful for hunting down those last few you have yet to find (though even at 6% it'll probably take you ages to hunt them all down, if you're just relying on drops).
+  `frequent`, and `constant`.
+This should affect the "world" customization drop rate for all enemies.
+Specific cosmetic drops weren't touched, so you'll still see them from various bosses occasionally.
+The default rate for these in the base game is 0.5% (higher in DLCs, typically); these mods change the rate to 0%, 3%, 6%, or 12%, respectively.  `none` is useful if you already have all customizations and don't want to have them clogging up your Lost Loot machine.  `frequent` or `constant` are useful for hunting down those last few you have yet to find (though even at 12% it'll probably take you ages to hunt them all down, if you're just relying on drops).
+The `none` variant also tries to remove cosmetics from containers, though that is far less well tested.

 ## Manufacturer Locks